 Q17: Does smoking and/or vaping increase the risk of COVID-19?

-ASCO is not aware of specific data relating current or former vaping to risk of COVID-19 or risk of complications from this illness.
+ASCO is not aware of specific data relating current or former vaping to risk of COVID-19 or risk of complications from this illness in patients with cancer.
 However, it is reasonable to assume that smoking, vaping, or other behaviors or exposures that cause lung injury might increase the risk of complications from COVID-19.

 Q18: Do most people have long-term effects from COVID-19?